Buca/DOMP/README.md

 # DOMP
-A library for creating templates and handling DOM element.
+A library for creating templates and handling DOM elements.